 Early signs of normalising consumer behaviour were observed including improved transaction growth, a recovery of COVID-19 impacted categories such as impulse, convenience and food-to-go, and Sunday returning to be the busiest trading day of the week.

-COL shares currently trade at $16.7 a share and with a dividend yield of 3.61%, it makes for a good blue-chip dividend stock in an inflationary environment wherein the consumer staples company will be able to pass on the impacts of inflated prices to the end customers.
+COL shares currently trade at $16.7 a share and with a dividend yield of 3.61%, it makes for a good blue-chip, high dividend stock in an inflationary environment wherein the consumer staples company will be able to pass on the impacts of inflated prices to the end customers.

 WBC shares currently trade at $26.27, close to all-time highs.
-With a dividend yield of 3.4% and the Australian economy looking extremely positive, WBC is surely a dividend stock to consider.
+With a dividend yield of 3.4% and the Australian economy looking extremely positive, WBC is surely one of the best dividend shares to consider.

-BHP’s profits will most likely soar once again for full year FY21, just as it did in the half year earnings, resulting in a very healthy dividend payout once again!
+BHP’s profits and high dividend shares will most likely soar once again for full year FY21, just as it did in the half year earnings, to result in a very healthy dividend payout once again!

 Income stocks are potentially one of the hardest to pick as there are a lot of factors that need to be considered – from industry tailwinds to financial health of the individual stocks, and a lot of little things in between them.
 Several ASX listed stocks have also cut dividends in light of the challenges posed by the pandemic.
 The low interest rate environment brings income stocks to the forefront for most investors.
 Shares in Value research team have picked their top 3 ASX income stocks to buy and it can be downloaded for free!